 Marchwood Church of England Infant School

-This policy will apply to all admissions from 1 September 2017, including in-year admissions.
-It will be used during 2016-17 for allocating places for September 2017 as part of the main admission rounds for Year R. It does not apply to those being admitted to nursery provision.
+This policy will be used during 2019/20 for allocating places in the main admission round for entry to Year R in September 2020.
+It will also apply to in-year admissions during 2020/21.
+It does not apply to those being admitted to nursery provision.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

-1. Looked after children or children who were previously looked after (see (i) in Definitions).
+1. Looked after children or children who were previously looked after (see definition i).

-4. Children living in the catchment area of Marchwood Church of England Infant School (see (ii) in Definitions) with a parent who is an active member of the Church of England (see (v) in Definitions) and who requests admission on denominational grounds and provides relevant evidence.
+5. Children living in the catchment area of Marchwood Church of England Infant School with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence.

-5. Other children living in the catchment area of Marchwood Church of England Infant School.
-3100 Marchwood Church of England Infant School Admission Policy 2017 2
+6. Other children living in the catchment area of Marchwood Church of England Infant School.

-8. Children living out of the catchment area of Marchwood Church of England Infant School with a parent who is an active member of the Church of England (see (v) in Definitions) and who requests admission on denominational grounds and provides relevant evidence.
+8. Children living out of the catchment area of Marchwood Church of England Infant School with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence.

 9. Other children.

-(i) This criterion provides priority for children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-It can also be used for children who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
+(i) Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+Previously looked after children are those who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
-Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).]
+Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-(iii) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
+(v) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Categories 3 and 6 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
-It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the preferred infant school at the time of application, where the parent has made a successful on-time application for a place for that sibling in Year 3 at a linked junior school and the parent is due to be notified of this on the national offer date.
+Criterion 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at the preferred school or linked junior school has been accepted, even if the sibling is not yet attending.
+It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the preferred infant school at the time of application, who are successful in gaining a place at the linked junior school on the national notification date.

-(v) ‘Active member of the Church of England’ is defined as attending worship at a Church of England church at least twice a month for the previous two years before the date of application.
-For Year R applicants within the normal admissions round, the deadline for on-time applications will be 15 January 2016.
-Parents applying under criterion 4 or 8 are required to complete a Supplementary Information Form (SIF), which asks for declaration and verification of active membership.
-The SIF, which is available from the County website (www.hants.gov.uk/admissions) or the school, must be completed and returned to the school at the time of applying.
-(The SIF is not available for completion online.)
+(vii) ‘Active member of the Church of England’ is defined as attending worship at a Church of England church at least twice a month for the previous two years before the date of application.
+Parents applying under criterion 5 or 8 must complete a Supplementary Information Form (SIF) which asks for declaration and verification of active membership.
+The SIF is available to download and print from the County website (www.hants.gov.uk/admissions) or from the school on request.
+It cannot be completed online.
+The completed SIF must be returned to the school by the application deadline.

 Where a twin or child from a multiple birth is admitted to a school under this policy then any further twin or child of the same multiple birth will be admitted, if the parents so wish, even though this may raise the number in the year group above the school’s PAN.